Terms and Conditions

 Financial Protection: The EC Package Travel, Package Holiday and Package Tour Regulations 1992 state that all clients’ money must be fully protected.
 All monies paid to ZOOTHERA are deposited into a separate client account where the money remains until the completion of the tour.

 What the tour price includes: Tour prices are inclusive of all ground logistics including accommodation, meals (except where stated otherwise), guiding, entry permits into reserves, tips and taxes.
-Not included in your tour price are travel insurance, visa fees, drinks, laundry and telephone bills, tips, excess baggage charges, items of a personal nature and any relevant fuel surcharges.
+Not included in your tour price are International flight costs, travel insurance, visa fees, drinks, laundry and telephone bills, tips, excess baggage charges, items of a personal nature and any relevant fuel surcharges.
 Our holidays are very competitively priced and offer you exceptional value for money.

 Reservations: To make a reservation, complete and return the booking form, together with the deposit for the tour you are interested in.
 If payment is by cheque please make this out to ZOOTHERA GLOBAL BIRDING .
 If you wish to pay by other means please contact us.
 On receipt we will then send you an invoice showing deposit paid and balance due date.
 Provisional bookings may be made by telephone as long as booking form and deposit follow within 10 days.
 Because of the popularity of some tours they are liable to be booked up quickly.
 It is in your own interest to get your deposit in early to avoid disappointment as we can only confirm reservations with paid deposits (and accept reservations) in order of receipt.
 Bookings are welcome up to the last minute so please contact us for details of vacancies.